axelarnetwork/axelar-amplifier/README.md

 each other.
 See the [integration-tests](integration-tests) package for examples, as well as reusable helper functions.

 ### Release
 For team members responsible for managing releases, please refer to the [ampd release](ampd/ampd-release.md) document for detailed instructions on the release process.

+For others,

 For others, you can use [GitHub tags page](https://github.com/axelarnetwork/axelar-amplifier/tags) to get the specefic builds for each contract.

 ### Versioning